 You can find the prophet's teaching on the beasts of Revelation in most books that provide the prophet's teachings on various subjects (Scriptural Teachings of the Prophet Joseph Smith is one I keep nearby), but unfortunately this is one of those occasions when you'll have to rely on what the scribes thought he said, and even their words have been cleaned up by later editors and Church leaders thinking they were being helpful, to the point they often don't very well match what the scribes wrote down in their initial transcriptions.

 So in the case of Joseph's teachings on the beasts of Revelation, if you can get your hands on a copy of The Words of Joseph Smith (it is now available on kindle), you can at least see the versions as transcribed by Clayton and Richards, which, as I said above, remain a somewhat muddled mess.

 I think it's helpful at this point to describe exactly how it is we know (or don't know) what Joseph Smith actually taught on a given topic, and why what we think we know may not be accurate.
-It's one thing to read a revelation received by Joseph Smith; it's another to read a sermon given by him but hurriedly written down by someone else.
-It's estimated that he gave about two hundred and fifty sermons in his lifetime, but we have records of only fifty.
-And those fifty were taken down in what may be described as a frantic style of shorthand, often an ineffective invention of the individual scribes themselves.
+It's one thing to read a revelation received and written down by the prophet in his own hand; it's another to read a sermon given by him but hurriedly scribbled down by someone else.
+It has been estimated that Joseph Smith gave about two hundred and fifty sermons in his lifetime, but we have records of only fifty.
+And those fifty were taken down in what may be described as a frantic style of shorthand, often an indecipherable form of shorthand created by the individual scribe himself.